John-smith-889/blog-development/_posts/jekyll/2019-07-29-introducing-jekyll-framework-with-lanyon-theme.md

 To deploy blog on GitHub Pages you need first to:
 * create empty repository on github.
-* upload files manually or with git command line (instructions you may find [there](https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line).)
+* upload files manually or with git command line (instructions you may find
+<a href="https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line" target="_blank" title="keyword">there</a>.)
 * go to repository settings, scroll down to "GitHub Pages" section, below "Source" you may set "master branch".
 * after refreshing page, link to jekyll blog should appear in the repository settings in "GitHub Pages" section